Robert B. Parker: Personal life

-Parker and his wife had two sons, David and Daniel.
-Originally, the character of Spenser was to have been called "David," but Parker didn't want to appear to favor one of his sons over the other.
-Parker therefore omitted Spenser's first name entirely, and it was never revealed.
+Parker and his wife, Joan, had two sons, David and Daniel.
+Originally, the character of Spenser was to have been called "David", but Parker did not want to appear to favor one of his sons over the other, so Parker omitted Spenser's first name entirely, and it was never revealed.

-Parker and his wife, Joan, separated at one point but then came to an unusual arrangement.
+Parker and his wife separated at one point, but then came to an unusual arrangement.
 They lived in a three-story Victorian house just outside of Harvard Square; she lived on one floor and he on another, and they shared the middle floor.
 This living arrangement is mirrored in Spenser's private life: his girlfriend, Susan, had an aversion to marriage and living together full-time.
 Living separately suited them both, although they were fully committed to each other.
 Explaining the arrangement in an interview on CBS Sunday Morning, Parker said, "I want to make love to my wife for the rest of my life, but I never want to sleep with her again."

 He had a great fondness for dogs, including German Shorthair Pointers.
 Dogs were included in his Spenser stories, aging along with the character and appearing in the ongoing series of novels.
 The dogs were always named Pearl.

+Parker's favorite books were The Bear, The Great Gatsby, Hamlet, Adventures of Huckleberry Finn, The Maltese Falcon, The Love Song of J. Alfred Prufrock, Dubliners, The Big Sleep, U.S.A. trilogy, and The Ambassadors.

 Awards

 Parker received three nominations and two Edgar Awards from the Mystery Writers of America.
 He received the first award, the "Best Novel Award" in 1977, for the fourth novel in the Spenser series, Promised Land.
 In 1983, he received the Maltese Falcon Award, Japan, for Early Autumn.
-In 1990 he shared, with wife Joan, a nomination for "Best Television Episode" for the TV series B.L.
-Stryker; however, the award went to David J. Burke and Alfonse Ruggiero Jr. for Wiseguy.
+In 1990, he shared, with wife Joan, a nomination for "Best Television Episode" for the TV series B.L.
+Stryker, but the award went to David J. Burke and Alfonse Ruggiero Jr. for Wiseguy.

 In 2002, he received the Grand Master Award Edgar for his collective oeuvre.

 Parker received the 2002 Joseph E. Connor Memorial Award from the Phi Alpha Tau Fraternity at Emerson College.
-He was inducted into the fraternity as an honorary brother in Spring 2003.
+He was inducted into the fraternity as an honorary brother in spring 2003.

 In 2008, he was awarded the Gumshoe Lifetime Achievement Award.